Your cookie preferences

 3. Choose a monthly price you're comfortable with

-The price of a broadband deal is often impacted by its speed, but it can also go up depending on how many other services they come with and which provider offers them.
+The price of a broadband deal is often impacted by its speed, but it can also go up depending on the number of other services it includes and which provider offers them.

 Once you've decided what you want from a broadband package, you should have a rough price range.
 For example, a simple broadband-only deal of about 60Mbps can often range between £22-£30 per month.